muratk5n/thirdwave/en/README.md

 ---

 Examples abound: your mother teaches you how to talk, to walk and how to take a shit.
-Then the economy takes this finished product, a worker, utilizes them, makes money of off them.
+Then the economy takes that finished product, a worker, makes money of off it.
 Noone pays the mother for her labor.

 This is the dirty little secret of the free market; it relies on a lot of free stuff.